ircv3/ircv3-specifications/core/capability-negotiation.md

 The ACK subcommand is sent by the server to acknowledge a client-sent REQ, and let the client know that their requested capabilities have been enabled.

-This subcommand has a single parameter consisting of a space-separated list of capability names.
+The last parameter is a space-separated list of capabilities.
 Each capability name may be prefixed with a dash (`-`), indicating that this capability has been disabled as requested.

 If an ACK reply originating from the server is spread across multiple lines, a client MUST NOT change capabilities until the last ACK of the set is received.
 Equally, a server MUST NOT